 District staff continued the annual survey of four key lagoon cross sections (Figure XVIII-1) to track changes in the volume of sand in the active portion of the lagoon over time.
 An initial survey of the four cross sections was conducted in January 1988.
 Subsequent annual surveys have been conducted beginning in September 1994 through the present.
-Sedimentation in the lagoon is a concern because the Carmel River as a whole has taken on an increased load of sand from Tularcitos Creek and other drainages following the El Niño winter of 1998. sedimentation concerns include the combined effects of the 2015 San Clemente Dam (SCD) removal, 2016 Soberanes Fire, and the extremely wet Water Years 2017 and 2019 that moved significant sediment into the Lower Carmel River (LCR).
+Sedimentation in the lagoon is a concern because the Carmel River as a whole has taken on an increased load of sand from Tularcitos Creek and other drainages following the El Niño winter of 1998.
+Additional sedimentation concerns include the combined effects of the 2015 San Clemente Dam (SCD) removal, 2016 Soberanes Fire, and the extremely wet Water Years 2017 and 2019 that moved significant sediment into the Lower Carmel River (LCR).
 In regards to the El Nino winter 1998, it appears at this time, the majority of the sediment deposited along the Carmel River in 1998 has washed through the Carmel River system and lagoon, and has subsequently reached the ocean.

 The more recent sedimentation factors described above (beginning with the 2015 SCD removal) so far have resulted in significant sand deposition along the LCR, with no major impact on lagoon sand supply within the cross sections.
 Existing and future surveys at these four key cross sections provide a quantitative means to evaluate whether or not lagoon volume is changing significantly over time.
 The dynamic nature of the lagoon substrate is evident in Figure XVIII-2, which shows the results of the annual surveys conducted since 1994.

-In August 2020, staff completed the annual surveys of cross sections (XS) 1-4.
-In Water Year

-2020, approximately 43,900 acre-feet (AF) of streamflow passed through the lagoon as measured at the District's CR at Highway 1 Bridge (HWY 1) gage, and classified as a "normal" year.
-The highest peak streamflow of WY 2020 in the Lower Carmel River was 970 cfs on April 6, 2020, recorded at the District's HWY 1 gage.
-No major changes in lagoon sand supply are evident at XS1 and XS2 between September 2019 and August 2020.
-Since lagoon high water precluded survey work at XS3 and XS4 in September 2019, a sand recent supply assessment at these cross sections must default to a two-year assessment which shows moderate sand accumulation at XS3 and XS4 over the September 2018 through August 2020 period (Figure XVIII-3).
+In September 2021, staff completed the annual surveys of cross sections (XS) 1-4.
+In Water Year 2021, approximately 13,070 acre-feet (AF) of streamflow passed through the lagoon as measured at the District's CR at Highway 1 Bridge (HWY 1) gage, and classified as a "dry" year.
+The highest peak streamflow of WY 2021 in the Lower Carmel River was 2060 cfs on January 28, 2021, recorded at the District's HWY 1 gage.
+Light sand deposition is evident at at all of the cross section locations between August 2020 and September 2021.
+(Figure XVIII-3).
+No major changes were observed.